Shukusei!! Loli Kami Requiem

-Though it was released in 2022, the song suddenly went viral in September 2023 after the release of its music video that same month.
+Though it was released in 2022, the song suddenly went viral in September 2023 after the release of its music video.
 Users on TikTok and other social media platforms posted their own dance videos and remixes.
 The song peaked at number 28 on the Billboard Japan Hot 100 and otherwise charted in Japan on Billboard Japan, Oricon, and Count Down TV.
 Authors note its catchy tune combined with the video as significant contributors to its popularity.
 Because of the severity of its lyrics, it also amassed controversy online.

 Composition

 The lyrics to "Shukusei!!
 Loli Kami Requiem" are written from the perspective of Ui Shigure's fictional grade-schooler persona, nine-year-old Ui.
 She assails and taunts imprisoned child abusers while simultaneously acting as their goddess who will lead them to salvation.
 The music video visualizes these two factions: Ui sings and dances at the viewer in disgust, while danmaku 'barrage' comments inspired by video-sharing platform Nico Nico Douga scroll across the screen, representing the sexual predators (and her audience, which was the original playful target of her ridicule).

 The song is considered a denpa 'nonsense' song with an electronic dance music tune to its track.
 Kitagawa of Kai-you divides the song into two main halves both separated by a middle section.
 The upbeat first half is described with pop music aspects that includes Ui's girlish singing and interjecting shouts, which then leads into a dubstep-like track to reveal Ui's hostile side towards pedophiles.
 Right in the middle part of the song, in an act of divine purging, the music cuts to her firing her Ui Beam to electrocute sludge creatures while the narrator explains the situation and the attack.
 Ultimately, the music descends into a dark second half that alternates between her hostile and girlish side.